Skip to main content

 A Beautiful well lit city/Josh Hild

 Anything could happen.
 I only needed to keep an open mind.
 And I had kept an open mind since I arrived in the big city.
-The thought of having a career on the internet was a demonstration of my excitement living in a big city.
+The thought of having a career on the internet was a demonstration of widest dream.
 I was using every opportunity to my advantage.
 And things were looking up.
-My years at the University were great.
-I was having a lot of fun learning a new course, which was not law.
+My years at the university were amazing.
+I was having a lot of fun learning a new course.
+A course that was not law.
 The awakening that I experienced while in the entrepreneurship program had convinced me otherwise.
 My purpose in life was not to become a lawyer.
 I had a different path.
 A path that could intersect with law but not law proper.
 I was going to have a causal relationship with law.
 But I was not going to be a lawyer.
-And the most interesting thing that added vanilla icing on my classes is the discovery that I would have a whole unit covering law.
+And the most interesting thing that added vanilla icing.
+On my classes was the discovery that I would have a whole unit covering law.

 I was preparing myself for something bigger.
-There is no way I could be carried away by peer pressure.
-However, some people were struggling with it.
+There is no way I would allow myself to be carried away by peer pressure.
+However, peer pressure is real.
+And some people were struggling with it.
 But I knew my purpose.
-And I was not going to let anything like peer pressure get in the way.
-One of the things I knew from the beginning is that I was not going to be an employee after graduation.
+And nothing like peer pressure was going to spoil my party.
+I had goals.
+And one of them was very clear.
+I knew from the beginning was that I was not going to be an employee after graduation.
 I wanted something bigger.
-There were other peers in the course who thought that way.
+And I was not the only one.
+Some peers in the course also disliked the idea of being employees.
 They could not wrap their heads around employment.
-And was good to see guys thinking that way.
+And it was good to see guys thinking that way.
 In my case, I did not see myself as an employee because I wanted to test my skills.
 And I wanted to use my knowledge to start something and watching it grow.
 My mind was stuck there.
 And I stayed focused.
 I was focused enough to finish my investigative project.
-And the findings formed another learning opportunity.
+And the findings formed a third layer of another learning opportunity.

 Comments